mainmatter/mainmatter.com/src/calendar/2024-05-07-advanced-developers-conference.md

 ---

 ADC 24 is taking place in Regensburg's Jahnstadion on May 6th to 8th.
-Mainmatter Founder Marco Otte-Witte will discuss the state of the web development ecosystem for Rust, the challenges that come with adopting it, and share some real-world examples to show what’s possible in his talk "Get Ready to Rustle".
+Mainmatter Founder Marco Otte-Witte will present the state of the web development ecosystem for Rust, reasons for adopting Rust for web developments, challenges that come with that, and share some real-world examples to show what’s possible in his talk "Get Ready to Rustle".